-Groundwater Protection Activities in 2021 Despite COVID-19 limitations, the Marion County Wellfield Corporation provided free technical assistance to businesses and various outreach activities to the public as well as identified new business activity in the wellfields.
+Groundwater Protection Activities in 2022

+Throughout the year the Marion County Wellfield Corporation provided free technical assistance to businesses in the wellfields to improve groundwater protection best practices as well as undertaking various outreach activities to the public.
+The Technically Qualified Person (TQP) program oversaw new construction activity and permits in the wellfields.